dylmye/dylmye.github.io/_posts/2018-12-01-redriver-ffconf.md

 I generally got from these projects that having fun with coding teaches you a lot of tricks and features that help you in your career.
 I've always believed that working on fun hobby projects keeps you sane working on the more mundane coding projects.

+My favourite quote was: "I use the word algorithm when I don't want to describe the work I did."
+Very apt.

 ---

 Remy has very kindly shared the talks on [YouTube](https://www.youtube.com/playlist?list=PLXmT1r4krsTq3yrg4t14hPUbO1OsrA1Hx), I highly recommend you check them out.
 I can't wait to go again next year to see what's new.

+Thanks to Red River for covering my ticket and transportation so I could attend the conference.